Grand New England Cruise

 The Farnsworth Museum features the permanent collection, “Maine in America,” which focuses on Maine artists and The Wyeth Center.
 The Farnsworth Art Museum is one of only two centers in the country dedicated to the three generations of Wyeths: N.C., Andrew, and James Wyeth.

-The neighborhoods of Portsmouth are a treasure trove of fascinating cultural buildings, historic architecture, and sculptures.
-Traveling by bicycle, see the city in a unique way while learning about its fascinating history from your friendly guide.
+Explore the neighborhoods of Portsmouth on a guided e-bike tour and see the city from a fresh perspective.
+There are a treasure trove of fascinating cultural buildings, historic architecture, and sculptures.
+Learn about its fascinating history from your friendly guide.
 Explore the city's five distinctive boroughs, stopping at historical landmarks, points of interest, and great places for photos including:

 Discover more than 350 years of history, from the area’s indigenous past to the present day, as you explore the oldest neighborhood in New Hampshire to be settled by Europeans, and the earliest neighborhood remaining in Portsmouth.
 Upon arrival, you will be given a brief orientation of the neighborhood and a map detailing the historic houses you may visit.